Jennyemeka/temperature-converter/README.md

 - Converts temperatures between Fahrenheit and Celsius.
 - Simple and easy-to-use interface.

-## Contributing
-If you would like to contribute to the project, feel free to submit pull requests or report issues on the [GitHub repository](https://github.com/your-username/temperature-converter).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments
-- Special thanks to [Library Name] for [description].
-- Shoutout to [Contributor Name] for [contribution].

 ## Contact
-For questions, feedback, or collaboration opportunities, please contact [Your Name] at [your.email@example.com].
+For questions, feedback, or collaboration opportunities, please contact me at jenniferemeka24@gmail.com.

-## Troubleshooting
-If you encounter any issues or have questions, check the [Troubleshooting](TROUBLESHOOTING.md) guide for solutions.

-## Future Enhancements
-We plan to enhance the app by adding:
-- Support for additional temperature units.
-- A graphical user interface (GUI) for a more user-friendly experience.

 Your feedback and contributions are highly appreciated!